denitsa-md/simply-just/content/collections/work_experience/backend-developer.md

 At the start of the project, I spent a lot of time collecting requirements.
 I was the sole developer at the time and it took about half a year until we had some functionality that enabled us to make a simple demo.

 Ever since, we have been improving the system, expanding the ROAM team, and attracting new customers.
-We now have a dedicated frontend developer, a designer, and an additional backend developer.
+We now have a dedicated front-end developer, a designer, and an additional backend developer.

-The application has been transformed into a single page app and I am now solely responsible for the backend API, infrastructure, and deal with a lot of the project management work.
-Since the start from the project, I have greatly improved my skills both as a developer, but also as a team player.
+The application has been transformed into a single-page app and I am now solely responsible for the backend API, infrastructure, and deal with a lot of the project management work.
+Since the start of the project, I have greatly improved my skills both as a developer, but also as a team player.

 Aside from coding, I have also been heavily invested in improving our processes and workflow, introducing principles from agile methodologies that make sense for our small team.